 A broadcasting degree offers you the opportunity to pursue a multitude of interesting and fulfilling careers.
 Naturally, when you think of a broadcasting job your first thought is probably of a news reporter.
-While this is certainly true, a broadcasting degree allows you to do a wide assortment of broadcasting jobs both in front of and behind the camera.
-Below is a list and brief description of the careers you can pursue in broadcasting.
+While this is certainly true, a radio and TV broadcasting degree allows you to do a wide assortment of broadcasting jobs both in front of and behind the camera.
+Below is a list and brief description of the broadcasting careers you can pursue.

-- TV Director: If you enjoy being behind the scenes, a director can be an interesting and challenging career.
+If you enjoy being behind the scenes, being a TV director can be an interesting and challenging career.
 As a director, you guide the overall look, sound, feel and quality standards of the show.
-Working alongside technical crew, writers and talent, directors serve an important leadership position.
+Working alongside the technical crew, writers, and talent, directors serve an important leadership position.

-- Marketing And Sales: Not all broadcast degree holders work directly with show production, many work in marketing and advertising.
+Not all broadcast degree holders work directly with show production, many work in media marketing and advertising.
 Commercial marketing itself is a varied field with ads being created for radio, broadcast, websites and streaming services.

 A broadcasting degree offers you a great deal of flexibility in your career choices.
 If you’re interested in a broadcasting job, a strong educational foundation is a must.
 Our Media Schools offer the type of education and job training needed to become successful in broadcasting.
 Contact us today to learn more about the opportunities we offer and how we can help you build your career.